10 tips to survive freshers’ week

 Go to the freshers’ fair and shop around.
 Most universities have hundreds of clubs, from basketball to pizza appreciation so you’re bound to find something that interests you.
 You can even become a pirate!

 Be careful though.
 Don’t sign up for clubs that want a registration fee upfront unless you’re sure you’ll stick to it.
-You might regret spending that £10 when you don’t even turn up for one Toastie Lovers’ club meeting.
+You might regret spending that £10 when you don’t even turn up for one Toastie Lovers’ club meeting and end up with a pile of newsletter big enough to drown in.

 Becoming a bit extra-curricular is a great way to meet people outside of your accommodation, plus the sports teams’ nights out are always the best!